 - CU's starting right guard, Miller is one of 63 candidates listed on the preseason watch list for the Outland Trophy.
-He was also ranked the No. 12 guard in the nation by Phil Steele's College Football. - Over the past two seasons, 22 games, Miller has played in all of CU's offensive snaps, a total of 1,756 plays.
-He has graded out above 80 percent in nine of CU's 10 games this season, and 90 percent three times, all in the last four games against Texas Tech, at Oklahoma and at Kansas in weeks 7-9.
-He ranks second with 62 finish or knockdown blocks and has six touchdown blocks, second most on the team.
-He graded out to 95 percent at Kansas. - Miller started all 12 games in 2009, seven at right guard and five at right tackle, and was the only player who played on all 851 offensive snaps.
-He had nine games grading out to 80 percent or better including a season best 89 percent against both Kansas State and Nebraska. - Against Nebraska in 2009, he turned heads by holding Ndamukong Suh in check, neutralizing Suh as good if not better than any offensive lineman in
+He was also ranked the No. 12 guard in the nation by Phil Steele's College Football. - Over the past two seasons, 23 games, Miller has played in all of CU's offensive snaps, a total of 1,826 plays.
+He has graded out above 80 percent in 10 of CU's 11 games this season, and 90 percent four times.
+He ranks second with 75 finish or knockdown blocks and has six touchdown blocks, second most on the team.
+He has given up just two sacks on the season. - Miller has graded out to over 90 percent four times in the last five games, including a career best 96 percent against Kansas State in week 11. - Miller started all 12 games in 2009, seven at right guard and five at right tackle, and was the only player who played on all 851 offensive snaps.
+He had nine games grading out to 80 percent or better including a season best 89 percent against both Kansas State and Nebraska. - Against Nebraska in 2009, he turned heads by holding Ndamukong Suh in check, neutralizing Suh as good if not better than any offensive lineman in the nation.

-- the nation.
 Suh had five tackles, one of which was ruled a sack that replays showed should have been a batted ball.
-Suh went on to be the No. 2 pick in the $2010\ NFL\ Draft$. - Miller finished second on the team with 66 finish/knockdown blocks last season and also ranked second with six touchdown blocks. - Miller was more or less 'rolled' in the Florida State game in 2008 and suffered a fractured fibula in the process.
+Suh went on to be the No. 2 pick in the 2010 NFL Draft. - Miller finished second on the team with 66 finish/knockdown blocks last season and also ranked second with six touchdown blocks. - Miller was more or less 'rolled' in the Florida State game in 2008 and suffered a fractured fibula in the process.
 He underwent surgery and missed the rest of the 2008 season, later receiving a medical hardship. - Miller was named a second-team freshman All-American by Scout.com in 2007. - Hawkins said Miller "dominated" an Oklahoma player on several plays run to his side in a 27-24 win over the third-ranked Sooners in 2007.
 He graded to 83 percent. - Miller competed on the indoor track and field squad in 2009, competing in three meets in the shot put.
 He intends to compete throughout his career as long as it doesn't interfere with football.
 His toss of 46'-7.25" at Air Force was best throw of the season for a Buff and the second best throw in the last two years.
 He is mentored by throws coach Casey Malone, a world champion and Olympian. - Miller enjoys many outdoor sports and activities such as four-wheeling and camping.
 He enjoys playing the guitar and drums and line dancing.
 He is also an avid kite flyer, something he's done since he was four years old. - His maternal grandfather, David Peterson, was an end on Colorado's 1960 freshman team. - Johnson's Take On Miller: "A big, strong guy.
 He's not as athletic as Solder, but in offensive lineman parameters, he's certainly a talented guy."